-Peter Fitzgerald, who is primarily a sculptor, has for much of his career used coiled stoneware as the medium to explore his fascination with heads and faces and I am delighted to include some his work in my mixed exhibition of ceramics that begins on Thursday 3rd November 2016.
+Peter Fitzgerald, who is primarily a sculptor, has for much of his career used coiled stoneware as the medium to explore his fascination with heads and faces and I include some his work for the very first time in my mixed exhibition of ceramics last November.
+That proved very successful and has prompted me to obtain a further four pieces of work that will be part of my Spring Exhibition that begins on Thursday 27th April 2017.
+More details of that show can be found on the website under “Exhibitions”, using the link above, but the four pieces in question are shown here.

 Peter, who was born in London studied at the Central School of Art and then Camberwell School of Art where much of his time was devoted to painting.
 Before college his interests had been Cubism, Futurism and Vorticism and this interest in semi abstraction was reawakened after Camberwell by visits to the V&A and British Museum where he became increasingly aware of arts and crafts produced by non-European cultures.
 As Peter states, “Serendipity and the discovery of faces and heads by playing with colours, shapes and forms is the core of what I do.
 Put basically this is the ideas inherent in Synthetic Cubism.
 At first they appear abstract, but with closer viewing, the heads gradually become evident”.